 - I5.
 System-driven non-instructional tasks: Non-instructional tasks – enrollments, login information dissemination, and course materials delivery, etc. – are system-driven and performed via established protocols.

 - I6.
-Enrollment procedures: The provider uses established protocols for handling enrollment fees and payments.
+Financial procedures: The provider uses established protocols for handling enrollment fees and payments.

 - I7.
 Special Services: Provider has an identified procedure for confidentially receiving and implementing IEP and 504 plans.